middilman/study/README.md

 Prep:
 [ruby-doc.org](http://www.ruby-doc.org/core-2.0/) ::: Bookmark it!
 If you didn't do the quick start (below) before, do it for this time.
-Fork the github repository so you can share your bot via pull request.
+Fork [steptan's RTanque github repo](https://github.com/steptan/RTanque) so you can share your bot via pull request
+git@github.com:steptan/RTanque.git
 __come ready to battle__

 ### *week 1*